ashish0kumar/Sysfetch/README.md

 # System-fetch
-A simple script written in python to fetch system info
+A simple script written in Python to fetch your System info

 ![script output](Sysfetch.png)